calvinjdonner/calvinjdonner/README.md

 </p> -->

   ## About Me
    Hi!
 I'm Calvin, a full stack web developer.
-My coding journey began with Visual Basic in college.
+My coding journey began with Visual Basic in college while studying Supply Chain.
 I began using SQL in my daily life as a supply chain analyst and my desire to learn more only grew.
-After more than 1 year of at home study, I quit my job and enrolled in a coding bootcamp through the University of Utah.
+After more than 1 year of at home study of Python and JavaScript, I quit my job and enrolled in a coding bootcamp through the University of Utah.

    I love working with JavaScript, CSS, SQL, and React.
 I'm proficient in the MERN stack.
 I'm hungry to learn more about web development everyday and try to be 1% better.